Are You Ready for Evangelism?

 It’s easy to feel uncomfortable and even guilty in the face of evangelism.
 Is this how it’s meant to be?

-This is part 1 in Andy's series on evangelism.
+This is part 1 in the series.

 Clammy skin.
 Racing pulse.
 Afraid they might have heard us.
 The sound of approaching footsteps.
 Panic as a light goes on and the door swings open.
 Then hearing my voice.
 “Good evening.
 We’re from the local church and we’ve come to talk to you about Jesus.”